dhongu/deltatech/deltatech_invoice_payment/README.rst

 |badge1| |badge2| |badge3|

--  Features:
+Features:

-   -  Show payments from invoice
+-  Adds a new widget to the top of the invoice in which you can see all the payments for that invoice.

 **Table of contents**